changsj/depot/README.md

 #### Code source

-1. The book " Agile Web Development with Rails 4 (2013) "
+1. The footer comments of book " Agile Web Development with Rails 4 (2013) " [1]
 2. [Code reference] for check.

 #### Warning